-- Where the applicant is requiring Category Two Sheltered Accommodation (flatted accommodation only). - Where the applicant has a high medical award (25 or more points) and it is unreasonable for them to remain in their current accommodation on medical grounds and/or their housing problem cannot be resolved by adapting their present home or by selling it and purchasing or renting a more suitable home. - Where the applicant is facing repossession as they are unable to pay the mortgage and there is no equity in the property.
-All avenues to remain in the property will need to have been exhausted and a possession order granted, for this exception to apply. - Applicants who have had their property repossessed or sold within the previous five years (due to their property being unaffordable) and they have been left with less than £26,000 in capital from the sale of the property. - Applicants whose name has been removed from a property as part of a separation or divorce settlement and they have less than £26,000 in capital from any financial arrangement.
+- Where the applicant is requiring Independent Retirement Living Accommodation (flatted accommodation only). - Where the applicant has a high medical award (25 or more points), and it is unreasonable for them to remain in their current accommodation on medical grounds and/or their housing problem cannot be resolved by adapting their present home or by selling it and purchasing or renting a more suitable home. - Where the applicant is facing repossession as they are unable to pay the mortgage and there is no equity in the property.
+All avenues to remain in the property will need to have been exhausted and a possession order granted, for this exception to apply. - Applicants who have had their property repossessed or sold within the previous five years (due to their property being unaffordable) and they have been left with less than £26,000 in capital from the sale of the property. - Applicants whose name has been removed from a property as part of a separation or divorce settlement and they have less than £26,000 in capital from any financial arrangement. - Where the applicant is unable to reside in the property due to domestic abuse and all options to reside safely in the property have been explored.

-3.3.4 Unsuitable behaviour
+3.3.8.
+Unsuitable Behaviour